Cube moves for $s$-embeddings and $\alpha$-realizations: The cube move for

 Fix the image $\mathcal{S}(u_0)$ of a base vertex $u_0$ of $G$ in the plane.
 Then define $\mathcal{S}$ such that for every vertex $u$ of $G$ and every face $f$ adjacent to it, denoting by $c$ the corner between $u$ and $f$,

-where $X_c$ is any of the two values of $X$ above the corner $c$.
+where $X_c$ is any of the two values of $X$ above the corner $c$; both values produce the same constraint on $\mathcal{S}$.
 See Figure~\ref{fig:prop_loc} for an example.
-We will rely on the following result of Chelkak \cite{Chelkak} identifying $s$-embeddings to our notion of $1$-embeddings.
+Notice that it is not clear \emph{a priori} that $\mathcal{S}$ is well-defined, as one needs to check at least that conditions~\eqref{eq:incrS} are closed around an edge, as in Figure~\ref{fig:prop_loc}.
+We will rely on the following result of Chelkak \cite{Chelkak} that asserts that the $s$-embedding $\mathcal{S}$ is well-defined, and identifies $s$-embeddings with our notion of $1$-embedding.

-\begin{proposition}[\cite{Chelkak}] For any solution $X$ of the propagation equation such that $\Re(X),\Im(X)$ are two vectors independent over $\R$, the associated $s$-embedding is well-defined, and is such that every face of $G^{\diamond}$ is sent to a proper $1$-quad in the complex plane.
+\begin{proposition}[\cite{Chelkak}] For any solution $X$ of the propagation equation such that $\Re(X),\Im(X)$ are two vectors independent over $\R$, the associated $s$-embedding $\mathcal{S}$ is well-defined, and is such that every face of $G^{\diamond}$ is sent to a proper $1$-quad in the complex plane.
 Conversely, for any $1$-embedding $\mathcal{T}$ of $G$, for any edge $e\in E$ let $\theta_e$ be the unique angle in $\left(0,\frac{\pi}{2}\right)$ such that, using the notation of Figure~\ref{fig:1quad},